apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 ### Build Your First Workflow

-You can log in dolphinscheduler with http://localhost:12345/dolphinscheduler/ui the default username/password is `admin/dolphinscheduler123`.
+You can log in DolphinScheduler through http://localhost:12345/dolphinscheduler/ui and the default username/password is `admin/dolphinscheduler123`.

 ![login](../../../../img/start/login.gif)